c-dubzz/ThrdRock/README.md

 on the ThrdRock main page.
 ThrdRock will be able to extract keywords from these headlines and the user will be able to stay up to date on their favorite topics by choosing to "follow" various keywords.
 The user will then be notified when ThrdRock finds a headline with the selected keyword.

-* had a working program to extract headlines from a page as of 3/15/23.
+* had a working program to extract headlines from an HTML page as of 3/15/23.
 * currently tyring to create same method using AI, files extractKey.py and app.py contain that information.